TomasJohansson/adapters-shortest-paths/docs/README.md

 The project might also be useful for other situations, but travel routing is the main kind of application I have in mind.<br>
 Regarding graph theory applicable for finding the shortest paths in travel routing, see more information about that further down in a separate section at this page.

-**Currently there are five implemented Adapters**, i.e. five different implementations can be used.
+**Currently there are six implemented Adapters**, i.e. six different implementations can be used.
 Since the Client code is using the same Target interface (see the [Adapter Design Pattern](https://en.wikipedia.org/wiki/Adapter_pattern)) it is possible to **reuse the same test code for the different implementations**.
 Therefore you can assert their results against each other, which could help finding bugs.
 If one implementation would produce a different result than the others, then it is likely a bug that should be reported and hopefully fixed.
 However, note that the tested graph need to be constructed in such a way that there must not be more than one path (among the first shortest paths you use test assertions for) with the same total weight.
 If multiple paths have the same total weight then it is not obvious which should be sorted first, and then it would not be surprising if different implementations produce different results.